What is Lymphoma?

-It is the most common type which accounts for over 95% of the cases.
+Classical Hodgkin’s lymphoma: It is the most common type of Hodgkin’s Lymphoma which accounts for over 95% of the cases.
 This form of lymphoma affects the B lymphocytes and produce an abnormal type of cell called the Reed-Sternberg cells.
-This type has four subtypes:

-- Nodular sclerosing HL: it is the most common subtype.
+1. Nodular sclerosing HL: It is the most common subtype.
 It presents with Reed-Sternberg cells with reactive eosinophils, lymphocytes and plasma cells.
 It also shows varying degrees of sclerosis.

-- Mixed cellularity HL: it contains numerous Reed-Sternberg cells and inflammatory cells which include eosinophils, lymphocytes, and plasma cells.
+2. Mixed cellularity HL: It contains numerous Reed-Sternberg cells and inflammatory cells which include eosinophils, lymphocytes, and plasma cells.
 There is no sclerosis involved.

-- Lymphocyte depleted: this is again a rare form of HL.
+4. Lymphocyte depleted Hodgkin’s Lymphoma: This is a rare form of HL.
 It shows pleomorphic (structurally different) Reed-Sternberg cells.
 It may be easily confused with diffuse large cell lymphoma.

-These are a much rarer form of HL.
+This is a much rarer form of Hodgkin’s Lymphoma.
 They account for around 5% of the cases.
 They contain distinct variants of Reed-Sternberg cells called popcorn cells.

 What are the risk factors for causing Hodgkin’s lymphoma?

-There are a few factors which are said to increase the risk of HL:
+There are a few factors which are said to increase the risk of Hodgkin’s Lymphoma:

-- Region: it is more common in the United States, Canada, and Europe and least common in African and Asian countries.
+Region: Hodgkin’s Lymphoma is more common in the United States, Canada, and Europe and least common in African and Asian countries.

-- HIV infection: the patients who are immuno-compromised also develop HA much easier than patients who are not affected.
+HIV infection: the patients who are immuno-compromised also develop Hodgkin’s Lymphoma much easier than patients who are not affected.

 It is believed that once the patient contracts the Epstein Barr virus, there are changes in the DNA of the B lymphocytes.
-This leads to formation of Reed-Sternberg cells which are the cancer- causing cells.
+This leads to the formation of Reed-Sternberg cells which are the cancer-causing cells.

-What are the signs and symptoms of HL?
+What are the signs and symptoms of Hodgkin’s Lymphoma?